bearsunday/bearsunday.github.io/manuals/1.0/en/production.md

 vendor/bin/bear.compile 'Polidog\Todo' prod-html-app /path/to/prject
 ```

 Deployer's [BEAR.Sunday recipe](https://github.com/bearsunday/deploy) is convenient and safe to use.
 Consider using the other server configuration tool as well as referring or running the Deployer script.
+Since Deployer generates a project directory each time, you do not have to worry about regenerating `$app`.